Automatic transmission fluid: History

-Through the late 1970s, Ford transmissions were factory filled with a fluid identified as ESW M2C33-F. To provide a fluid that would be available to the general public for service fill, oil companies and other than factory fill suppliers were allowed to develop fluids meeting the ESW M2C33-F specification and market these fluids under their own brand names but identified as Type F.
+Through the late 1970s, Ford transmissions were factory-filled with a fluid identified as ESW M2C33-F. To provide a fluid that would be available to the general public for service fill, oil companies and other factory fill suppliers were allowed to develop fluids meeting the ESW M2C33-F specification and market these fluids under their brand names but identified as Type F.

 The second generation of transmission fluid was released in 1974 as the factory fill specification, ESW M2C138-CJ.
 This fluid was developed to modify the vehicle shifting characteristics and to provide considerable improvement in the oxidation resistance and anti-wear performance.

 No service fluids were developed and for a short time, DEXRON fluids approved by General Motors were considered acceptable.
 With continuing changes and improvements in transmission design, a centrifugal lock-up torque converter clutch was introduced into the C5 transmission to smooth engine vibrations sensed by the occupant of the vehicle.
 An associated shudder problem forced the introduction of the factory fill specification ESP M2C166-H. Servicing transmissions with DEXRON fluids was unacceptable since not all DEXRON fluids were capable of eliminating the shudder phenomenon.
 The fluids that could be used were a subset of the DEXRON fluids.
 The advent of Type H as factory fill necessitated the development of a service fluid specification to match the performance expected from Type H. This resulted in the release of the MERCON specification in 1987.

 One major revision occurred in September 1992, when low-temperature viscosity requirements, volatility requirements, viscosity change limits after high-temperature exposure and improved oxidation limits were introduced.
 These changes raised the performance of MERCON fluids above ESP M2C166-H levels.

 The development of modulating and continuous slipping clutch converters has prompted the need to develop the MERCON V specification.
 Included are requirements to verify the anti-wear capabilities and anti-shudder characteristics of the fluid.

-The MERCON V specification was further modified some time prior to 2007 to make it backward-compatible with MERCON.
-Ford has / is terminating all license agreements for the manufacture and sale of MERCON in favor of MERCON V.
+The MERCON V specification was further modified sometime before 2007 to make it backwards-compatible with MERCON.
+Ford has/is terminating all license agreements for the manufacture and sale of MERCON in favor of MERCON V.

 Toyota continued using GM ATF, including Dexron (B) and Dexron-II(D) in most of their automatic transmissions until 2003.
-In 1988, Toyota began releasing their own automatic transmission fluid specifications, see Toyota ATF for more information.
+In 1988, Toyota began releasing its own automatic transmission fluid specifications, see Toyota ATF for more information.

-"Lifetime" Fluids
+"Lifetime" fluids

 In 1967, Ford produced the Type-F fluid specification.
-The Type-F specification was intended to produce a “lifetime” fluid which would never need to be changed.
-This was the first of many Ford “lifetime” fluids.
+The Type-F specification was intended to produce a "lifetime" fluid which would never need to be changed.
+This was the first of many Ford "lifetime" fluids.
 The 1974 Ford Car Shop Manual reads "The automatic transmission is filled at the factory with "lifetime" fluid.
 If it is necessary to add or replace fluid, use only fluids which meet Ford Specification M2C33F.
 Many other transmission manufacturers have followed with their own "Lifetime" automatic transmission fluids".